receptron/graphai/README.md

 ## Declarative Data Flow Programming

-Here is a simple example, which uses the Wikipedia as the data source and perform an in-memory RAG.
+Here is a simple example, which uses the Wikipedia as the data source and perform an in-memory RAG (Retrieval-Augmented Generation).

 ```YAML
 nodes: